 Are you a local business and want to get involved?

-Free festival events such as Dorset Moon, that bring amazing installations to a new place can have a real effect on local businesses.
+Free cultural events such as Dorset Moon, that bring amazing installations to a new place can have a real effect on local businesses.
 In 2018 over 150,000 people came to see Dippy the Dinosaur in the County Museum, with a visitor spend of £2.2 million – read the full report here.
 Not bad for a dinosaur.
 And now we have a moon!

 As you may know July 2019 marks 50 years since the first moon landing, so let’s celebrate with an excellent opportunity to showcase Dorset and all that it has to offer.